Human Centric Lighting Market Size and Share

 Geography Analysis

 Europe led the human centric lighting market with a 37.4% share in 2024, propelled by strong worker-wellbeing regulation and municipal smart-lighting programs.
-Copenhagen’s retrofit of 18,800 light points demonstrated 55% energy savings while improving perceived safety and construction.
+Copenhagen’s retrofit of 18,800 light points demonstrated 55% energy savings while improving perceived safety and installation quality.
 EU directives on building performance continue to raise minimum lighting standards, and industry group Lighting Europe estimated that human-centric solutions could reach 7% of the region’s total lighting demand.

 Asia Pacific is expanding at a 20.1% CAGR from 2025 to 2030, driven by urbanization and price declines in tunable LEDs.
 China spearheads premium installations in hospitality and corporate sectors, leveraging lighting quality to differentiate guest and tenant experience .
 The International Finance Corporation projected USD 1.5 trillion in green-building investment by 2035 across emerging Asian markets, creating fertile ground for circadian-aligned lighting.
 Workforce training and interoperability barriers temper the pace but do not alter the uptrend.